-Port Elizabeth Game Parks
+Port Elizabeth Game Reserves

 The malaria free Greater Port Elizabeth area offers BRO Villa’s guests a vast selection of Game Farms, Game Reserves and Wildlife Parks.
 The malaria free Eastern offers a vast selection of Game Farms, Reserves, Parks and Lodges.
 The moderate weather provides all year conditions for viewing Game this is the destination in South Africa for a unique Game Experience.